Email image popup

 Mighty Networks - Graphics - Achievement Academy - Events

 Once you’ve got a few members committed and some interest, consider hosting a welcome event!
-A welcome event is a great way to kick off your membership website and get members excited to be there.
+It's the perfect way to kick off your membership website and get members excited to be there.

 Welcome events can range from complicated (a conference with special speakers) to simple (a “Get to know you” Happy Hour).
 The right welcome event will depend on you.